-Pieter Erasmus is an associate in the Intellectual Property Group in London, with a focus on regulatory and commercial matters primarily in the life sciences and healthcare sectors.
+Pieter Erasmus is a Senior Associate in the Intellectual Property Group in London, with a focus on regulatory and commercial matters primarily in the life sciences and healthcare sectors.
 Having a keen interest in all things life sciences and healthcare, he specialises primarily in providing regulatory advice in relation to a broad range of matters in these fields, including pharmaceuticals, medical devices, general healthcare, clinical trials, marketing and advertising of health products, etc. Pieter's experience further includes corporate and commercial work, including transactional work and the drafting of a wide range of general and bespoke commercial agreements in the life sciences and healthcare sectors.
+He is a co-author of the Kluwer Law publication, the EU and UK Guide to Pharmaceutical Regulatory Law, the latest edition of which was released at the beginning of 2023.
 Before joining Bird & Bird in 2019, he spent over six years working at the Johannesburg offices of Africa's largest law firm.

-Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom Tel: +44 20 7905 6217
+Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom

+Tel:

++44 20 7905 6217